wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 }
 ```

-### Removing token from server
+### Removing Token From the Server

-To remove token from the server, you can use following code:
+To remove the token from the server, you can use the following code:

 ```swift
 let tokenStore = PowerAuthSDK.sharedInstance().tokenStore